Scientific name, geographic distribution, feeding, description, behavior, reproduction. Is in danger of extinction?

 According to Strier et al. (1993), the development of subgroups may be the first step towards group fission.
 A common characteristic within the genus is that both sexes can disperse from the natal group (Rumiz, 1990).

 Reproduction does not have a defined season; it can take place at any time of the year.
-The gestation period is about 186 days, after which the female gives birth to a single calf weighing 0.4 kg.
+The gestation period is about 186 days, after which the female gives birth to a single young weighing 0.4 kg.

 The mother carries her young for several months until the young monkey learns which species of plants are edible and how to move safely through the vegetation.

-During estrus, it is the females that approach the male, who sniffs her genitals and tastes her urine.
+During estrus, it is the females that approach the male, who then sniffs her genitals and tastes her urine.
 Usually only the dominant male copulates with females.

 Is the Howler Monkey in danger of extinction?

-In the face of the local disappearance of certain primate species, the genus Alouatta has demonstrated that, in the face of many fragmentation factors, it is one of the primates with high behavioral and feeding strategy flexibility, and it has been reported that it can survive in very small habitats, up to 0.5 ha (Bicca-Marques and Calegaro-Marques, 1994).
+Considering the local disappearance of certain primate species, the genus Alouatta has demonstrated that, in the face of many fragmentation factors, it is one of the primates with high behavioral and feeding strategy flexibility, and it has been reported that it can survive in very small habitats, up to 0.5 ha (Bicca-Marques and Calegaro-Marques, 1994).

-The IUCN in its 2011 revision of the Red List, considers the species to be of “Least Concern” (LC), however, the subspecies A. p. aequatorialis is listed as vulnerable (VU).
+The IUCN, in its 2011 revision of the Red List, considers the species to be of “Least Concern” (LC); however, the subspecies A. p. aequatorialis is listed as vulnerable (VU).
 This species is also threatened by hunting and is also used in some parts of the country as a pet.

-It is also part of the diet of some indigenous groups.
+The monkey is also part of the diet of some indigenous groups.
 This has led to its inclusion in Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).